justin0979/DellInspiron530_ArchLinuxPlasma_Install/README.md

 Installing packages is really easy.
 The AUR has a lot, and the doc's describe really easy ways of downloading those.
 Also, some videos show to update with `pacman -Sy`, but the [doc's](https://wiki.archlinux.org/title/Pacman?redirect=no#Usage) (in the `Warning` at bottom of `Usage` section) clearly state to NOT use that and instead use `pacman -Syu` (At least at the time of me typing this up).
-If you forgot to install a console, you can either tty console (see below 2<sup>nd</sup>) or use boot disk and mount everything and install.
+If you forgot to install a console, you can either tty console (see 2<sup>nd</sup> Note immediately below) or use boot disk and mount everything and install.

 > [!Note]
 > For booting from usb